vormkracht10/laravel-seo-scanner/README.md

 $scoreDetails = $model->getCurrentScoreDetails();
 ```

-### Saving SEO scores into the database
+### Saving scans into the database

 When you want to save the SEO score to the database, you need to set the `save` option to `true` in the config file.

 ```php
 'database' => [